hjespers/teslams/README.md

 	ROOF_COMFORT - puts the roof in the 80% open position (for reduced noice) ROOF_OPEN    - puts the roof in the 100% open position

-#example.js
+# Example applications and utilities that use 'teslams'

+#example.js - a hello world app for educational purposes only

-A sample application which uses the teslams.js library to call common functions provided in the REST API.
+A very simple sample application which uses the teslams.js library to call common functions provided in the REST API.
 A valid teslamotors.com login and password is required and must be inserted into the config.json configuration file.

+The example.js application requires that you edit the credentials in the file "config.json" before running the programs or authentication will fail.
+All other examples get the username and password from the command line options.

+	{
+	"username": "yourMyTeslaLogin@email.com",
+	"password": "yourPassword",
+	}

 To execute run:

 	node example

-#chargebar.js
+#chargebar.js - monitor your car from your desktop

 <img src="http://farm9.staticflickr.com/8236/8535066907_f22a61b061_c.jpg">